bbrietzke/tonyaandbrian/index.md

 ### When will it be?

 The party will be held on November the 3rd of 2012.
-The party will start at 7PM.
+The party will start at 6PM.

+The dress code will be casual ( i.e. jeans, polo ).

 ### Where will it be at?